-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Reduce our staff turnover rate to 6% across all staff groups Aligned to the continued work under the People Promise Manager role and plans for 23/24 to continue to improve work life balance, flexible working requests, flexible retirement/retire and return options.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Assurance rating to 6% across all staff groups Aligned to the continued work under the People Promise Manager role and plans for 23/24 to continue to improve work life balance, flexible working requests, flexible retirement/retire and return options.
 People Promise Mgr funding identified for Yr2 Key Performance indicators have been identified as part of the IIP and will be monitored through the scorecard at Workforce Operational and Strategy Group.
-Pastoral care award received for recruitment and on- boarding of international nurses Compliance with National agency utilisation target of 3.7% agency and locum workforce None identified FRP and ISG None identified Reset ULH Culture and Leadership through delivery and implementation of Culture and Leadership Programme and Restorative and Just Culture Programme.
-Cultural deep dives Comprehensive follow up and prioritisation of NSS results - key areas of concern identified for action 7 point action plan presented and agreed to ELT/TLT Delivery Plan and actions to be confirmed further to results of Leadership Survey LTF Forward Plan Leadership SkillsLAB - Culture and Leadership Group and System People Board Culture and Leadership Programme Group upward report NSS results (Feb 2023) Themes from cultural deep dives presented to PODC output Paper presented to ELT in August to offer a plan in terms of 23/24 National Staff Survey plans and individual priorities being taken forward in preparation for the next NSS.
+Pastoral care award received for recruitment and onboarding of international nurses Compliance with National agency utilisation target of 3.7% agency and locum workforce None identified FRP and ISG None identified Leadership through delivery and implementation of Culture and Leadership Programme and Restorative and Just Comprehensive follow up and prioritisation of NSS results - key areas of concern identified for action 7 point action plan presented and agreed to ELT/TLT Leading Together Forum - regular bi-monthly leadership event Delivery Plan and actions to be confirmed further to results of Leadership Survey LTF Forward Plan Leadership SkillsLAB - essentials in management and leadership for existing managers Culture and Leadership Group and System People Board Culture and Leadership Programme Group upward report NSS results (Feb 2023) Themes from cultural deep dives presented to PODC output Paper presented to ELT in August to offer a plan in terms of 23/24 National Staff Survey plans and individual priorities being taken forward in preparation for the next NSS.
 Restorative Just and Learning Culture project team has been created to scope out the plans to roll out in the Trust.
-Effective communication mechanisms with our staff - ELT Live, managers cascade, intranet etc. None identified Staff survey feedback - engagement score, recommend as place to work / recommend as a place to receive care Director BLOG's Leadership & Management training.
-(Improving the consistency and quality of leadership and line management across ULHT) Leadership SkillsLab - Re- launched July 2023 None identified National Quarterly Pulse surveys (mandated from July'22) Number of staff attending leadership courses Limited uptake of quarterly staff survey Work on-going in terms of uptake and analysis Lincs Belonging Strategy EDI Delivery Plan 2022-25 None identified Council of Staff Networks Internal Audit - Equality, Diversity and Inclusion NHS NSS EDI/EDS objectives None identified
+Effective communication mechanisms with our staff - ELT Live, managers cascade, intranet etc. None identified Staff survey feedback - engagement score, recommend as place to work / recommend as a place to receive care Director BLOG's None Identified Leadership & Management training.
+(Improving the consistency and quality of leadership and line management across ULHT) Leadership SkillsLab - Relaunched July 2023 None identified National Quarterly Pulse surveys (mandated from July'22) Number of staff attending leadership courses Limited uptake of quarterly staff survey Work on-going in terms of uptake and analysis Lincs Belonging Strategy EDI Delivery Plan 2022-25 None identified Council of Staff Networks Internal Audit - Equality, Diversity and Inclusion NHS NSS EDI/EDS objectives None identified